 These days I'm returning to the industry of my main love, dogs.
 Why?
 Well, a better question is, why did I leave?

 Unfortunately, I was hit with compassion fatigue.
 That happens to a lot of people who work with animals, doesn't it?

-After nearly 20 years of working with serious kid-and-dog behavior issues, I hit a point where I just felt empty.
+After more than 20 years of working with serious kid-and-dog behavior issues, I hit a point where I just felt empty.
 I had a hard time psyching myself up to go have another tough conversation with a family about their dog's aggression toward children.
 It was just too draining.
 Something needed to change.